Andyhasit/InTest/README.md

 ##Contributing

+See limitations above.

-Could do with translations into other languages:
+Could also do with translations into other languages:
  - C#
  - VB
- - IronPyhon (likely to be identical)
+ - IronPython (likely to be identical)

 I'd prefer to keep them all in the same repo rather than a separate one for each, but fork if you feel like it.

+I'm also looking for a way to remove methods starting with __Test__ as part of the compile step, I'm sure this is something the [Boo Compiler](https://github.com/bamboo/boo/wiki/Boo-Compiler) could handle.

 ##Summary